Mike’s Black Bean Soup

 Notes:

-The soup can be topped with grated cheese, pickled jalapeno slices, chopped pickles, chopped green olives, chopped onion tops, or nothing at all.
+The soup can be topped with grated cheese, pickled jalapeno slices, pickle relish, chopped green olives, chopped onion tops, or nothing at all.

-This soup goes extremely well with a skillet of cornbread right out of the oven.
+This soup goes extremely well with a skillet of buttered cornbread right out of the oven.

 When blending the beans, blend a little to leave some whole beans or blend a lot to puree – it’s all personal preference.
 If you like a chunkier soup, rough cut the onion and use a potato masher.

-The butcher assured me that the animals used in making the sausage were vegan.
+The butcher assured me that the animals used in making the sausage and bacon were vegan.
 This should alleviate any problems for those who have self-restricted diets.